Few things disrupt a polished look more than a sagging shirt collar. This article diagnoses the problem and helps you fix it for good.

 Rob: [Laughs] They come in sets.
 We sell them in packs of 5, 10, and 20.
 They’re available on our website, milliondollarcollar.com or Amazon if you need them quick.

-You can always — If you go onto our website and you order, you can use the discount code, AAAC (Ask Andy About Clothes) and get 10% off your order.
+You can always — If you go onto our website (milliondollarcollar.com), a 5% discount will be automatically applied to your order.